CALL NOW FOR A FREE CONSULTATION:888-407-2955

 The attorneys at Neale & Fhima will aggressively represent you in an EV lemon law claim, and we are committed to success in every one of these cases.

 The lemon law in California states that your EV must have “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s original warranty.
-Nonconformities significantly restrict the safety, use or value of the vehicle.
-There are many defects that could affect the vehicle’s safety, but there is no requirement under the law that the defect actually endangers you.
+There are many defects that could affect the vehicle’s safety, but there is no requirement under the law that the defect threatens imminent danger to you and your passengers.
+If you’re unsure if you qualify for an EV lemon law claim, talk to one of our attorneys.
+The phone call is free.

 The process starts by filing a legal claim against the electric vehicle manufacturer.
 Our attorneys can do this for you.
 We expect resistance, because auto manufacturers work hard to defeat lemon law claims and reduce financial payouts.
 But our lemon law lawyers are aggressive and know how to win.
 We are not intimidated by the manufacturers’ lawyers, and we are determined to secure the best possible outcome for you.
 To prevail in an electric vehicle lemon law claim, you will have to:

-A successful EV lemon law claim puts you in the driver’s seat because you can select the type of compensation you want.
+A successful electric vehicles lemon law claim puts you in the driver’s seat because you can select the type of compensation you want.
 Here are the two primary remedies:

 Option A: Repurchase